WqyJh/mirror/README.md

 This is a python script for mirroring a static website.

-Currently, it could download all html documents and all the js, css, image files it needs.
+Currently, it could download all html documents and all the js, css, image and font files it needs.

 ## Requirements